You are here:

-- In the lessons, pupils check their work every 5 questions or so.
-A visualiser is used to model ways of checking that lesson’s problems; for example, pupils might be shown to add numbers in a different order to check their addition
+- In lessons, pupils check their work every 5 questions or so.
+The teacher uses a visualiser to model ways of checking that lesson’s problems; for example, they might show pupils to add numbers in a different order to check their addition

-- There is a ‘3 before me’ system for struggling pupils: first they try and fix their mistake themselves, then they ask a peer for help, then a group of their peers, then finally the teacher
+- There is a ‘3 before me’ system for struggling pupils: first they try to fix their mistake themselves, then they ask a peer for help, then a group of their peers, and then finally the teacher

-- Prompt sheets are given out at the start of the lesson which include questions to help pupils find their mistake
+- Teachers hand out prompt sheets at the start of the lesson which include questions to help pupils find their mistake

-- As with writing, after a lesson the teacher will look through the class’ work and note down any common mistakes or misunderstandings.
+- As with writing, after a lesson the teacher looks through the class’s work and notes down any common mistakes or misunderstandings.
 They will then go through good and bad examples in front of the class

-- Redrafting in maths looks different to redrafting in writing.
-Mistakes are still corrected, but the teacher will also ask pupils to do the same problem again in a different way, or by trying the steps in a different order
+- Redrafting in maths looks different from redrafting in writing.
+Teachers still correct mistakes, but they also ask pupils to do the same problem again in a different way, or try the steps in a different order

 It’s up to staff to use their professional judgement to adapt the system for each lesson.
 For instance, it might be that the ‘revision’ process just looks different, or that some of the prompts are different.